OctopusDeploy/blog/blog/2019-03/autoapprove-database-deployments/index.md

 ![](autoapprove-runcondition.png)

 Alright, let's test this.
-I created a release which has changes which need to be reviewed.
-The manual intervention step didn't fire when going to development or testing, but it does fire when it goes to staging.
+I created a release which has changes that need to be reviewed.
+The manual intervention step didn't fire when going to development or testing, but it does fire when going to staging.

 ![](autoapprove-foundscripts.png)